Eeny, meeny, miny, moe

 Jokes aside the Māori name Aotearoa describes it perfectly as most of the time you’ll see long white clouds in the sky 🙂 As you can see on the following image this country is full of surprises and breath taking views.

 You’d think that Auckland should be the capital of New Zealand as it is the largest city in the country.
 Capital of the cloud country is actually Wellington.
 I think they were facing a similar dilemma like Australians with their capital.
-Which should be either Melbourne or Syndey but somehow ended up being set up in the middle of
+Which should be either Melbourne or Sydney but somehow ended up in the middle of

-Sounds like a plan, if New Zealand is anything like Australia then it should be easy enough for Estralians to settle in.
+Anyway lets get back to our first week in Auckland – accommodation, work and potentially some wheels?
+Sounds easy!
+If New Zealand is anything like Australia then it should be smooth enough for Estralians to settle in.
 Reality kicked in after visiting some employment offices and realizing that everything is not as it seems 🙂 First of all, we hadn’t applied for our Inland Revenue number.
 None of the employment offices would even consider helping us without it.
 No panic…. well, maybe a little bit of panic, but I decided to keep a straight face and stay optimistic as I have throughout my entire life.

 There is always a way!

 I mean it’s no Burj Khalifa (which I have been many years ago) but the views from up there are great and it’s lot less crowded.
-Admissions are $32 NZD for an Adult (June 2019).
-Totally worth it.
+Admissions are $32 NZD for an Adult (June 2020).
+As we got up there we noticed people leaping off the top of it with ropes.
+This looked super cool 🙂

-We had heaps more adventures in Auckland but unfortunately we lost quite a lot of pictures and video.
-I picked up a ransomware on to my ext. hard drive while fixing a friends computer.
-As they say:”No good deed goes unpunished”.
+We had heaps more adventures in Auckland but unfortunately we lost quite a lot of pictures and videos in 2014.
+(I picked up a ransomware on to my external hard drive while fixing a friends computer.
+As they say:”No good deed goes unpunished”.)

 City of gardens here we come